PenguinFX/git_learn/readme.txt

 git is a good tool
-but I do not how to use it
+but I do not know how to use it
+But now, I start to study the tool!